alexmclain/PROBE/Simulation functions/README.md

 frequently returning an error in those settings.

-Note: the simulations in the paper used the RandomFields (version 3.3.14) and RandomFieldsUtils (1.2.5) togenerate the MVN data with squared exponential covariance structure.
+Note: the simulations in the paper used the RandomFields (version 3.3.14) and RandomFieldsUtils (1.2.5) to generate the MVN data with squared exponential covariance structure.
 These packages have since been removed from CRAN.
 For Windows machines, the corresponding versions of RandomFields and RandomFieldsUtils can be installed from source files